tigerwill90/fox/README.md

 additional configuration or action.
 If any route with a hostname is registered, the router automatically switches to prioritize hostname matching.
 Conversely, if no hostname-specific routes are registered, the router reverts to path-priority mode, ensuring optimal and adaptive routing behavior.

+Trailing slash handling (redirect or ignore) is mode-specific, either for hostname-prioritized or path-prioritized mode.
+Therefore, if no exact match is found for a domain-based lookup but a trailing slash adjustment is possible, Fox will perform the redirect (or ignore the trailing slash) without falling back to path-only lookup.

 #### Warning about context
 The `fox.Context` instance is freed once the request handler function returns to optimize resource allocation.